-Concussion - adults - dischargeBrain injury - concussion - discharge; Traumatic brain injury - concussion - discharge; Closed head injury - concussion - discharge
+Concussion in adults - dischargeBrain injury - concussion - discharge; Traumatic brain injury - concussion - discharge; Closed head injury - concussion - discharge

 A concussion may occur when the head hits an object, or a moving object strikes the head.
 A concussion is a minor or less severe type of brain injury, which may also be called a traumatic brain injury.